trungpx/lad/README.md

 ```

 ### Demos
-There are demos videos for beating detected of each eye with *.avi format in this repo.
+There are demos videos for beating detected of each eye with *.avi or *.mp4 format in this repo.
 Below are examples:

 https://user-images.githubusercontent.com/37993448/203952786-b8174bcf-9799-4c48-ac7b-09c040eb6c23.mp4